 Sealant (for Inkjet printing) – Any acrylic sealer like this Mod Podge Clear Sealer will work.

 How to make a waterslide image by removing the background

 There are a couple of reasons you might want to remove the background from your image.
 One, it saves a lot of ink.
 Secondly, if you are cutting the image on your cutting machine, it makes for a more precise outline around the subject of interest.

-If you image has a simple, clean background, you can most likely just use the native software available for your cutting machine like Cricut Design Space.
+If your image has a simple, clean background, you can most likely just use the native software available for your cutting machine like Cricut Design Space.

 For more business backgrounds, I use Clipping Magic, a browser-based automated background remover.

 It is way more accurate then all the other available software out there and the best part is it’s all automated.
 You just upload your image and it just automatically removes the background without any additional work.

 This is a great tool if you plan on selling personalized waterslide mugs or accessories.
 It save so much time and creates a great result with no learning curve.

 DIY Waterslide tumblers and mugs

 This really doesn’t get any easier.
 The hardest part of all of this is making sure your image works on the choice of surface.
 Most waterslide decal paper comes in transparent sheets.